 Interest rate risk is the risk that the value of a financial instrument will fluctuate due to changes in market interest rates.
-The Company's short-term bank deposits are at fixed interest rates and mature within 180 days.
+The Company's short-term bank deposits are at fixed interest rates and mature within 180 days or 90 days.
 The Company is not subject to significant interest rate risk sensitivity.